|Admissions | Program Requirements | Graduate Courses|

 The oral exam for each student taking the exam will be of one-hour duration.

-Student will be given a research topic on which to submit a written report.
+The student will be given a research topic on which to submit a written report.
 This report shall be submitted no later than one month from the date the student was assigned the topic.

 Using the written report as the basis, the student will be orally tested by the Track Candidacy Exam Committee.
 The oral exam will be scheduled no earlier than two weeks after the student has submitted the report.

-At least two years prior to the dissertation defense, candidates must present their research proposal to their Doctoral Dissertation Committee.
-At the completion of the examination, the Doctoral Dissertation Committee will vote to either pass or fail the student.
+At least one years prior to the dissertation defense, candidates must present their research proposal to their Doctoral Dissertation Committee.
+At the completion of the proposal defense, the Doctoral Dissertation Committee will vote to either pass or fail the student.
 Students who fail the proposal defense will have to repeat the defense within a semester of their first attempt.
 If the student fails the proposal defense for a second time, he/she will be dismissed from the program, pending review of the Engineering Science and Systems Governance Committee.

 Doctoral Dissertation Advisor